yocksers/EmbyIcons/README.md

     - Choose between horizontal or vertical stacking for multiple icons in the same corner.
     - Adjust icon size as a percentage of the poster's shorter dimension.
     - Control the final JPEG image quality to balance performance and visuals.
-- **Smart TV Show Handling**:
-    - By default, icons only appear on a TV Show's main poster if **all** episodes in the series share the same property (e.g., all are 4K, all have a French audio track).
-    - Includes a **Lite Mode** for faster processing on large libraries by only checking the first episode of a series.
 - **Library Control**: Restrict icon overlays to a specific list of your libraries, or apply them to all.

 ---